 The Hawai‘i Artist Collaboration is a non-profit entity dedicated to creating opportunities for artists and arts organizations to integrate collective knowledge, experience, and resources for the benefit of society and culture as a whole.
 We are a meeting ground for artists of all backgrounds, abilities, and cultures and work with planning, development, and implementation of arts and crafts education in the communities of Hawai‘i.
-Currently serving on the board are Tai Lake, Cliff Johns, JoAnn Freed, and Linda Boranian.
+Currently serving on the board are Tai Lake, JoAnne Freed, Amy Flanders, Peter Underwood, Adam Reugh, Eric Edwards.

 These events are essentially self-funded.
 The artwork produced is sold at an auction at the end of the event.
 The revenue from this, plus the registration fees, is enough to host the next event.
 Surplus money goes to scholarship, travel help, better shared tools and materials, whatever it takes to keep the event rolling.
 The benefit to communities comes from having their artists cross-pollinated and re-invigorated so that they can continue to do all the good that they already do.

 The advice from these established events is to start local and small—to build slowly and get us all talking to each other.
 There is an enormous amount of interest from the world in attending an event here, but for now, there is a LOT of talent here that just needs an opportunity to get together.

 From the first invitation we had hoped to get maybe 15 participants.
 35 people showed up for the first meeting and the energy was intoxicating.
 We wound up with 27 participants representing 14 media.
 It was as if the entire event was waiting to fall out of the sky , the support for the idea was incredible and the experience was life changing.
 People were talking about ideas for "next year" even before we'd wrapped it all up and we're now talking about "next year" even before this years event has begun.